-As it marks Black History Month, North Tees and Hartlepool NHS Foundation Trust has joined forces with neighbouring trusts in signing a promise aimed at ensuring fairness for all black, Asian and minority (BAME) groups.
+Marking Black History Month, North Tees and Hartlepool NHS Foundation Trust have joined forces with neighbouring trusts in signing a promise aimed at ensuring fairness for all black, Asian and minority (BAME) groups.

-The leaders are committed to ensuring that no one person’s experience is influenced by prejudice – either as a staff member or patient accessing health and care services.
+The leaders are committed to ensuring that no person’s experience is influenced by prejudice either as a staff member or patient accessing health and care services.

 “However as leaders it’s also important that we make sure staff are aware that our organisations do not accept discrimination of any kind towards our BAME colleagues or patients and that we will act to address any instances of discrimination.”